alexandrehsaad/swiftui-extensions/README.md

 # swiftui-extensions

-**SwiftUI Extensions** is an umpteenth package containing extensions for Apple's SwiftUI framework.
+**SwiftUIX** is an umpteenth package containing extensions for Apple's SwiftUI framework.

 ## Content